 As I told above, you may adjust the spices to your preferences and enjoy this as soup or stew too to suit your taste.

 However, this potato carrot curry or stew is not too spicy so if you prefer a slightly spicy curry, the spice levels are just right for you.

 And if you do not want it spicy at all, just avoid the red chili & black pepper and also reduce the garam masala.

 How To Make Instant Pot Potato Carrot Curry

 We use the following ingredients to make potato carrot curry or stew in the instant pot.

 carrots 4 medium sized

 water 2 cups (or use vegetable broth or any broth of your choice for more flavor)

 salt as needed

-thick coconut milk 2 tablespoons (may use little more)
+thick coconut milk 2 tablespoons (or use heavy cream, may use little more if desired)

 ginger powder ½ teaspoon